anantvir/Langchain_and_Langgraph/README.md

 # Langchain and Langraph

 #### Every week I spend some time learning new concepts and latest trends in applied GenAI and get hands on.
 I then use these learnings to solve real life customer problems at work.
-This repo. is all about Langchain, Langgraph, Agentic AI etc. Goal is to break down different components of a RAG pipeline and how each component and thus entire pipeline can be optimized.
+This repository is all about Langchain, Langgraph, Agentic AI etc. Goal is to break down different components of a RAG pipeline and how each component and thus entire pipeline can be optimized.
 I cover different techniques to optimize these components covered in Langchain docs, blogs or external sources.

 I have tried to give credits where required.
 Incase I missed it, its not intentional.